People often ask me, “How many hours does it take for retail sales training?”

 They’ll do it again.

-Eventually you might give up, shrug your shoulders and say, I can’t change them.
+Eventually as a store manager you might give up, shrug your shoulders and say, I can’t change them.

 Understanding isn’t the problem with training the soft skills of engagement.
 It all makes perfect sense.
 There’s nothing in anyone’s sales process – even mine – that’s astounding like, The moon is really made of Fig Newtons and you think, Wow, I had no idea.

-Retail sales training, like a movie or a good book, has a structure that is understandable and repeatable.
+Retail sales programs, like movies or a good book, has a structure that is understandable and repeatable.

 The challenge is getting them to do what they understand.
 It’s hard to change a habit.